Mesothelae: Description

+Species of Liphistius have 'fishing lines' in front of the entrances to the burrows that they construct, unlike members of the subfamily Heptathelinae.
+They also have a paired receptaculum (unpaired in Heptathelinae), and have a conductor in their palpal bulb.
+Their long palps can confusingly look like an extra pair of legs, a mistake also made of some solifugids.

 Distribution

-Liphistiinae spiders are distributed in Myanmar, Thailand, the Malayan peninsula, and Sumatra.
-Heptathelinae are found in Vietnam, the Eastern provinces of China, and Southern Japan.
+Species of the sole extant family Liphistiidae are distributed in China, Southeast Asia (Laos, Malaysia, Myanmar, Thailand, and Vietnam), Sumatra, and Japan.

 Fossils

 A number of families and genera of fossil arthropods have been assigned to the Mesothelae, particularly by Alexander Petrunkevitch.
 However, Paul A. Selden has shown that most only have "the general appearance of spiders", with segmented abdomens (opisthosomae), but no definite spinnerets.
 These families include: